aleksandrmakarov-dev/nest-react-app/apps/client/src/markdown/about-me.md

 ## Education

-- **Bachelor’s degree in information and communication technologies, Novosibirsk State University of Architecture and Civil Engineering, Russia, Novosibirsk**
+- **Bachelor’s Degree in Information and Communication Technologies, Novosibirsk State University of Architecture and Civil Engineering, Russia, Novosibirsk**
   _September 2018 – May 2022_

-- **Bachelor’s degree in information and communication technologies, Jamk University of Applied Sciences, Finland, Jyväskylä**
+- **Bachelor’s Degree in Information and Communication Technologies, Jamk University of Applied Sciences, Finland, Jyväskylä**
   _September 2022 – Present_
-  Currently I am a second-year student who has received 100+ ECTS.
+  Currently I am a second-year student who has received over 100 ECTS.
 I completed additional courses from other institutions to improve my skills.

 ## Skills